©2021, by M. Keith Booker

 Worland, Rick.
 The Horror Film: An Introduction.
 Oxford: Blackwell, 2007.

 Especially from Scream (1996) onward, slasher films have been front and center in the development of a postmodern strain of horror film.
-Postmodern slasher films are discussed at length in the segment of The Horror Film Project on Postmodern Horror Film.
+There is considerable overlap between different horror film subgenres.

 Clover first elaborated the idea of the Final Girl in an article published in 1987.